wg-lux/endoreg-client-manager/README.md

 make sure that celery beat is running, we do this in our flake.nix

+### Scheduling new tasks:
+1. Generate an empty migration file in one of your apps (e.g., data_collector):
+'python manage.py makemigrations data_collector --empty --name schedule_move_files_task'

+2. In the migration, we nee to reference
+- the currently latest migration of the app in which the task is defined which is just the one before the currently created one
+- the currently latest migration of django_celery_beat which we can find out by running: ''

+## Static Files
+We host staticfiles using whitenoise: https://whitenoise.readthedocs.io/en/latest/django.html

 ## Setup Poetry Django App
 - if secrets are necessary, create and insert them in NixOS
     - this application requires a django secret provided at "/home/agl-admin/.config/django-secret"